 One of the best ways to achieve full social integration is by taking on relevant and trending causes that appeal to your customer base and helping disseminate messages that are taking advantage of your social reach.

 Customers appreciate businesses that are willing to be a hands-on part of the community.
 Bank on this, and amplify your reach by finding causes that matter.
-Before you dive into this strategy, we do want to give you a caveat: when selecting a cause, make sure it is not controversial or likely to have a negative impact on your reputation or marketing strategy.
+Before you dive into this strategy, we do want to give you a caveat: when selecting a cause, make sure it is not controversial or likely to have a negative impact on your reputation management or marketing strategy.
 In short, think before you tweet.

 Celebrate and Acknowledge Your Social Media Connections by Name